MaximoMoyer/Favorite-Projects-During-School/Graph_Structure_Creation/README.md

+#### AdjacencyMatrixGraph:

-AdjacencyMatrixGraph: had an adjacency matrix as the underlying data structure to keep
+Had an adjacency matrix as the underlying data structure to keep

 track of edges going from a vertex, which dictated the row, and to a vertex, which dictated the